The price of being short-changed and ignored by Westminster

 Boris Johnson and Michael Gove led a Brexit campaign that promised £1.5 billion a year for Scottish devolved services when the UK left the EU.

-Instead, much of the ‘levelling up’ funding is going to bolster Tory seats in England.
+Instead, much of the so-called ‘levelling up’ funding is going to bolster Tory seats in England.

-The Scottish Government has to spend over £1.4 billion to mitigate some of the UK Tory government’s welfare benefit cuts, which are inflicting further suffering during a Tory cost of living crisis.
+The Scottish Government has to spend hundreds of millions a year to mitigate some of the UK Tory government’s welfare benefit cuts, which are inflicting further suffering during a Tory cost of living crisis.

-This includes £646 million for our Scottish Child Payment – the only measure in the UK designed to lift children out of poverty – which we now doubled to £20 a week.
+This includes around £650 million for our Scottish Child Payment – the only measure in the UK designed to lift children out of poverty – which we’ve increased to £25 a week in the space of 8 months.

-And our £372 million Scottish Welfare Fund is helping shoulder some of the burden of Tory cuts on hard-pressed families.
+We’re also mitigating the callous Tory bedroom tax by investing around £80 million in our Discretionary Housing Payments, and our Scottish Welfare Fund is helping to further shoulder some of the burden on hard-pressed families.

 £420 million: shortfall in city growth deals